The Quick-Pour Soda Bottle Race

 - Stopwatch or watch with a second hand to record your times

-- Without squeezing the sides of the bottle, time how long it takes to empty all of the water.
-You might want to repeat this several times to validate your time.
+Without squeezing the sides of the bottle, turn it over and time how long it takes to empty all of the water.
+Just hold the bottle upside down.
+You might want to repeat this several times and average the results.
+Be sure to use the same amount of water for each trial.
+Now you’re collecting data!

-Swirling the water in the bottle while pouring it out causes the formation of a vortex.
-The vortex looks like a tornado in the bottle.
+Swirling the water in the bottle while pouring it out causes the formation of a vortex that looks like a tornado in the bottle.
 The formation of the vortex makes it easier for air to come into the bottle and allows the water to pour out faster.
 If you look carefully, you will be able to see the hole in the middle of the vortex that allows the air to come up inside the bottle.
-If you do not swirl the water and just allow it to flow out on its own, then the air and water have to essentially take turns passing through the mouth of the bottle.
+If you do not swirl the water but just allow it to flow out on its own, then the air and water have to take turns passing through the mouth of the bottle (thus the glug-glug sound).